 Two weeks of CFL action has done little to affect the top 2017 Grey Cup favourite lines at Canada Sports Betting recommended sportsbooks.
 Calgary, BC and Edmonton retained their top three chalk status and their prices went unchanged.
 We’re slightly surprised the Stamps price did not gain some value as they appear to be a slightly lost on defense.
 Getting on track, with a 28-15 win in Toronto, plus a 23-19 home win over Montreal, helped the Lions and Eskimos keep pace respectively.
 We love the brewing fight for first in the West Division.

-Winnipeg has joined the undefeated fray in the Wild West as they posted a 43-40 (OT) Week 2 win that spoiled the grand opening of Mosaic Stadium in Saskatchewan.
+Joining the undefeated fray in the Wild West is Winnipeg as they posted a 43-40 (OT) Week 2 win that spoiled the grand opening of Mosaic Stadium in Saskatchewan.
 That was the Blue Bombers first game of the season while the Roughriders are now the lone winless team in the CFL “Haves” Division.
 Over in the “Have-Nots” Division, Ottawa and Hamilton are still tied as top chalk in the East but their prices jumped from (-700 to +750) at SIA.
-The Alouettes and “Riders are tied with a (+800) line and the Argos (+750 to +850) are back as overall pups.
+The Alouettes and ‘Riders are tied with a (+800) line and the Argos (+750 to +850) are back as overall pups.

 CSB Money Line & ATS Week 2 Results: 4-0-0 and 2-2-0 Overall: 6-1-1 and 4-4-0